 Arts & Crafts

-Campers express their creativity in the Hobbit House, where visual art projects take many forms and use a huge variety of media.
+Campers express their creativity, where visual art projects take many forms and use a huge variety of media.
 Campers draw, sculpt, tie-dye, paint, and create with the help of skilled and supportive arts and crafts counselors.
 At the end of each session, campers take home their projects and show off their creations.

 Athletics

-Playing team and cooperative games, campers learn teamwork skills.On the shady athletics field, campers play sports with anemphasis on group collaboration rather than competition.
+Playing team and cooperative games, campers learn teamwork skills.On the shady athletics field, campers play sports with an emphasis on group collaboration.

 Canoeing

-Trolls (rising 4th graders) and older participate in canoeing with two certified instructors on Yonder Pond and the Little River.
+Trolls (rising 4th graders) and older participate in canoeing with two certified instructors on Yonder Pond.
 Campers learn canoe safety and strokes, and they practice by playing games and completing obstacle courses.
-The oldest campers (Striders) can earn a special canoe trip down the river, where they dock for a picnic lunch before returning to camp for afternoon activities.
+During Summer Camp the oldest campers (Striders) can earn a special canoe trip down the river, where they dock for a picnic lunch before returning to camp for afternoon activities.

 Golf